saswatdash/BikeSharing/README.md

 library - statsmodel

+## Conclusions

+Bike booking were happening in 'fall' season followed by 'summer' & 'winter'.
+This indicates, season is a good predictor for the dependent variable.
+Maximum Bike booking happened over the months from May to September with a peak in June.
+This indicates, mnth has some trend for bookings and can be a good predictor for the dependent variable.
+Over 45% of the bike booking were happening during Clear weather followed by .
+This was followed by Mist weather with more than 37%.
+This indicates, weathersit does show some trendtowards the bike bookings and is a good predictor for the dependent variable.
+Saturday and Sunday most of the people avail bike rental service.

 ## Acknowledgements
 This project is part of a case study from Upgrad for building a multiple linear regression model for the prediction of demand for shared bikes